-In terms of educational levels, over 60 percent

-of those living in each county in the project study area that are 25 or older have a high school diploma, with Scotland County having the highest percentage at 71.4 percent based on the 2000 U.S. Census Data.
-Table 1.6 shows the educational attainment levels for those living in the project study area.
-Based on the 2000 U.S. Census, those 25 or older possessing a four-year

-degree range from 8.3 percent of the population in Marlboro County to 15.9 percent of the population in Scotland County.
-Both the percentage of those with a high school and those with a college degree are below the percentages of their respective states and that of the nation.
+In terms of educational levels, over 60 percent of those living in each county in the project study area that are 25 or older have a high school diploma, with Scotland County having the highest percentage at 71.4 percent based on the 2000 U.S. Census Data.27 Table 1.6 shows the educational attainment levels for those living in the project study area.
+Based on the 2000 U.S. Census, those 25 or older possessing a four-year college degree range from 8.3 percent of the population in Marlboro County to 15.9 percent of the population in Scotland County.
+Both the percentage of those with a high school and those with a college degree are below the percentages of their respective states and that of the nation, while the percentages of those with less than a 9th grade education were higher in the project study area.